Skip to content

 Step 3: Extract and check the output

 Click Start multiplexing.
-Output takes about 30 seconds per hour of video, and each track saves with the source extension: SubRip tracks become .srt, ASS tracks become .ass.
+Each track saves with the source extension: SubRip tracks become .srt, ASS tracks become .ass.

 #MKV Subtitle Formats: SRT, ASS, and PGS Explained